Top of the Pops: Lost episodes

 A recording of the only live performance by the Beatles on Top of the Pops in 1966 was not retained by the BBC (group pictured here in 1963).

-Due to the then standard practice of wiping videotape, the vast majority of the episodes from the programme's history prior to 1976 are considered lost media, including any official recording of the only live appearance by the Beatles.
+Due to the then standard practice of wiping videotape, the vast majority of the episodes from the programme's history prior to 1976 are lost, including any official recording of the only live appearance by the Beatles.

 Of the first 500 episodes (1964–1973), only about 20 complete recordings remain in the BBC archives, and the majority of these are from 1969 onwards.
 The earliest surviving footage dates from 26 February 1964, and consists of performances by Billy J. Kramer and the Dakotas and the Dave Clark Five.
 Some programmes exist only partially (largely performances that were either pre-recorded or re-used in later, surviving editions).
 There are also two examples of rehearsal footage, both from 1965; one which includes Alan Freeman introducing the Seekers, and another with Sandie Shaw rehearsing "Long Live Love"—both believed to be for the end-of-year Christmas Special.
 The oldest complete episode in existence was originally transmitted on Boxing Day in 1967 (only five complete recordings from the 1960s survive, two of which have mute presenter links).
 The most recent that is not held in any form is dated 8 September 1977.
 Most editions after this exist in full, though a number of episodes transmitted live during the 1980s were archived with slight technical issues (e.g. missing audio, typically restored by off-air recordings in repeats).
 One subsequent pre-recorded episode (dated 21 March 1985) from after is now believed to only exist as an off-air recording, and another later still from the 1990s (25 August 1994, hosted by Malcolm McLaren) appears to only exist in broadcast quality in raw, unedited master tape form similar to several earlier editions; both shows have been skipped in repeat airing runs.

 The last thirteen minutes of the 19 August 1965 edition of TOTP survives, and features live performances from Herman's Hermits, Sonny & Cher, Jonathan King, and The Byrds.